 EBAB is not aware of any non-exempt transactions between the Plan and Master Trust and a party-in-interest (as defined by ERISA).
-The Master Trust had \$619.2 million at December 31, 2016 in Kraft Heinz common stock, which such holdings are exempt from the party-in-interest transaction prohibitions of ERISA.
-The Master Trust recorded dividend income of \$10.1 million and net realized losses of \$7.7 million from investments in Kraft Heinz common stock for the period from July 1, 2016 through the year ended December 31, 2016.
-The H.J.
-Heinz Company Master Trust did not hold Kraft Heinz common stock.
+The Master Trust had \$462 million and 5.9 million shares, and \$592.8 million and 6.8 million shares at December 31, 2017 and 2016, respectively, in Kraft Heinz common stock, which such holdings are exempt from the party-in-interest transaction prohibitions of ERISA.
+The Master Trust recorded dividend income of \$12.7 million and net realized losses of \$1.5 million from investments in Kraft Heinz common stock for the year ended December 31, 2017.

-The Master Trust invests in collective trusts issued by The Northern Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by BlackRock Institutional Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by Loomis Sayles Trust Company, an investment manager, and managed by its affiliates; and, collective trusts issued by Wells Fargo Bank, an investment manager, and managed by its affiliates, all of which are also intended to be exempt parties-in-interest transactions.
+The Master Trust invests in collective trusts issued by The Northern Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by BlackRock Institutional Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by Loomis Sayles Trust Company, an investment manager, and managed by its affiliates; and in 2016, collective trusts issued by Wells Fargo Bank, an investment manager, and managed by its affiliates, all of which are also intended to be exempt parties-in-interest transactions.
 The Master Trust invests in investment contracts, and the fees paid to issuers of the contracts are intended to qualify as exempt parties-in-interest transactions.
 Notes receivable from participants are also intended to be exempt parties-in-interest transactions.